 Welcome to the Belgian Photo Awards competition!
 We are excited to showcase the best of Belgian professional photography and celebrate creativity across various categories.
 Below, you will find the rules and guidelines that govern this prestigious competition.
 These rules are designed to ensure fairness, transparency, and the highest standard of photographic excellence.
 From eligibility criteria to submission guidelines, everything you need to know to participate is outlined here.
 Read carefully and get ready to share your best work with the world!

-Participating professional photographers may enter as many images into as many categories as they like.
-However, a minimum set of 3 images is required to be eligible for selection of the Belgian Excellence award.
-Unlimited additional pictures may be submitted, but only the top 3 scored picture will be considered for the allocation of awards.
+Professional photographers may submit as many images as they wish in as many categories as they wish.
+A minimum of 3 images is required to be eligible for the Belgian Excellence Award.
+Additional images may be submitted without restriction, but only the 3 highest-scoring images will be considered for the awards.

-All participating photographers aged between 18 and 35 automatically compete for the title of Young Talent if they enter a minimum of three images.
+All participating photographers between the ages of 18 and 35 are automatically eligible for the Young Talent Award, provided they submit at least 3 images.

 • Fashion & brands